Make-School-Courses/ARCHIVE-MOB-4-Intermediate-Backend-for-Mobile-Development/01-Ruby-Part-I/Readme.md

 In groups of three (3), pick and research one of the following topics to discuss for next class:

 - Ruby Case Expressions & Ruby Iterators (for, while loops)
-- Error Handling
+- Modules(Scope Resolution Operator) & Error Handling
 - Closures aka Blocks
-- Structs
+- Structs & Classes

 Each team is going to present and teach the class on their topics of research.
 Provide code examples, walkthroughs and practical use cases for each topic of discussion.